karllhughes/learn/_posts/2021-06-17-hugo-vs-gatsby.md

 ### Flexibility

 What is the level of customizability that each framework offers?
-Do Gatsby and Hugo let you create what you want, or are there limitations on design?.
+Do Gatsby and Hugo let you create what you want, or are there limitations on design?

 Here, both frameworks offer full features on customization; Gatsby allows you to create any component you wish with React and any UI library or CSS solution you prefer: tailwind, emotion, or just plain old CSS.
 Hugo is also free of design opinions, so you are free to implement any UI you wish with the tools available: Go templates and any CSS framework.